MarsBased/marsbased-website-old/_posts/2014-07-21-Sport-on-Rails.markdown

 In the last years we have seen some innovation in the offices.
 Companies are bringing in new hardware such as standing desks, ergonomical mouses & pointing devices or having rotational seats.
 Also, standing up every now and then to stretch your legs is now allowed and encouraged, contrary to the strictness of the 80s, mostly thanks to wireless communications and devices.

-However healthier that might sound, these perks are not yet an established practice in Spanish companies yet, and they seem to be adopted only by start-ups and like-minded companies.
+However healthier that might sound, these perks are not yet an established practice in Spanish companies yet, and they seem to be adopted only by startups and like-minded companies.

 While we can’t really tell you what to do to reduce the negative effects of sitting for too long, we will explain how we’re battling sedentarism at MarsBased.
 Of course, you can also follow some well-known tips like commuting to work on foot, answering phone calls while standing or even installing software that dims the screen’s brightness naturally to reduce eye dryness such as <a href="https://justgetflux.com/" title="Get F.lux" target="_blank">f.lux</a>.